easytranslate-com/laas-api-magento-1-plugin/docs/README.md

 If the estimated price for the project is below your threshold, or you accepted the price, the content will be translated.
 As soon as the translations are available, EasyTranslate will notify your shop about it.
-When your default Magento cronjob is configured correctly, translations will then be automatically imported after a few hours.
+When your default Magento cronjob is configured correctly and you activated automatic import, translations will then be automatically imported after a few hours.

+### Schedule Import [optional]

+If automatic import is disabled, the button "Schedule for import" appears in the project view.
+A click on this button activates the import, so the translations will be included within the next hours.

 ## Compatibility